Seminars and Workshops for Department of Economics

 The Research Centre for Education and the Labour Market (ROA) organizes a weekly workshop around labour markets.

-The Maastricht Behavioral Economic Policy Symposium aims to bring together behavioural and experimental researchers from different disciplines as well as policy makers and practitioners interested in human behavior in economic environments.
-The Symposium is meant to encourage the discussion of current relevant topics and the exchange among European policy makers, international researchers, and practitioners.
+M-BEPS brings together behavioral and experimental researchers from different disciplines as well as policy makers and practitioners interested in how behavioral economics can inform policies in government and business.
+The goal of M-BEPS is to encourage the discussion of relevant policy topics and the exchange among European policy makers, international researchers, and practitioners.